Analyzing Canadian Demographic and Housing Data

 Preface

-This book is intended for people interested in learning how to access, process, analyze, and visualize Canadian demographic, economic, and housing data using R. The target audience we have in mind ranges from individuals interested in understanding their environment through data, community activists and community groups interested in introducing data-based approached into their work, journalists who want to report on data in their stories or aim to incorporate their own descriptive data analysis, non-profits or people involved in policy who are looking for data-based answers to their questions.
+This book is intended for people interested in learning how to access, process, analyze, and visualize Canadian demographic, economic, and housing data using R. The target audience ranges from individuals wanting to understand their environment through data, to community activists and community groups seeking to introduce or solidify data-based approached into their work, to journalists wanting to enrich their reporting with data or aim to incorporate their own descriptive data analysis, to non-profits or people involved in policy who are looking for data-based answers to their questions.

-The most important prerequisite is a keen interest in using data to help understand how housing and demographics shape cities and rural areas in Canada, and a willingness to learn.
+The key prerequisite for this book is a keen interest in using data to help understand how demographics, economic indicators, housing, and transportation, are reflected in and shape cities and rural areas in Canada.
 Prior knowledge of R is not necessary, but may be beneficial.

 Canada has high quality demographic, economic and housing data.
 While significant data gaps exist, the available data often remains under-utilized in policy and planning analyses.
-Moreover, many analyses that do come out go quickly out of date and can’t easily be updated because they rely on non-reproducible and non-adaptable workflows.
+This under-utilization is accentuated by analysis frequently getting done in silos, relying out data that’s already outdated at the time of release, and lack of transparency in the analysis.

-In this book we will maintain a strong emphasis on reproducible and adaptable work flows to ensure the analysis is transparent, can easily be updated as new data becomes available, and can be tweaked or adapted to address related questions.
+• putting a high emphasis on reproducible and adaptable work flows to ensure the analysis is transparent, can easily be updated as new data becomes available, and can be tweaked or adapted to address related questions.

 Under construction

 We are planning to add to this book as we find time and come across good examples that are simple enough to slowly build skills, as well as interesting enough to be engaging and motivating to the reader.
-Until that point the order of sections will change as we add new material, and we will come back and revise existing sections as we receive feedback from readers, which we encourage and is ideally submitted as a GitHub issue.
+In this process the order of sections will change as we add new material, and we will come back and revise existing sections as we receive feedback from readers, which we encourage and is ideally submitted as a GitHub issue.
+When referring to this book we recommend to refer by section name rather than section number.
+Links in the online version of the book are based on section names and will be unaffected by re-numbering of sections.

 Project based approach

-This book will take a project based approach to teach through examples, with one project per section.
-Each project will be loosely broken up into four parts.
+We are taking a project based approach to teach through examples, with one project per section.
+Each project will be broken up into distinct steps.
+This standardized workflow acts as scaffolding for data analysis and helps ensure key components of analysis are adequately addressed.

 2. Identifying possible data sources.
 Here we try to identify data sources that can speak to our question.
 We will also take the time to read up on definitions and background concepts to better understand the data and prepare us for data analysis, and understand how well the concepts in the data match our original question from step 1.